| License | BSD-3-Clause |

 |

-, is applied to each of the results of the op
+The result of p, x, is applied first to wrap, and then to each of the results of the ops, f₁ through fₙ,

 This application is then returned as the result of the combinator.